dev-xo/barebones-stack/README.md

 ## ⭐ Support

 Feel free to [star](https://github.com/dev-xo/barebones-stack) the project if you found it useful.<br/>
 It will help us to keep updating and working on this, other Remix projects.
-Thanks!
+Thanks!a

 ### ️Acknowledgments